Generating Ray Class Fields of Real Quadratic Fields via Complex Equiangular Lines: Introduction

-Explicit constructions of SICs have been found in dimensions $d = 1$--21, 24, 28, 30, 35, 39 and 48.
-Numerical evidence suggests that they exist for all $d\le 121$, and they are conjectured to exist in every finite dimension~\cite{renes,scottgrassl,privatescott,zauner}.
-With one exception \cite{hoggar}, every known construction is unitarily equivalent to an orbit of the group $(\bZ/d\bZ)^2$ under the projective unitary representation taking $j$ to the image of $X_d^{j_1} Z_d^{j_2}$ in the projective unitary group $\PU(d)$, where
+At the time of writing, explicit constructions of SICs have been published in dimensions $d = 1$--$21$, $23$, $24$, $28$, $30$, $35$, $39$, $48$, $124$, $195$, $323$ while published numerical evidence suggests that they exist for all $d\le 151$ as well as $d=168$, $172$, $199$, $228$, $259$, and $844$.
+SICs are conjectured to exist in every finite dimension, forming a crucial part of what is known as Zauner's conjecture~\cite{zauner,renes}.
+With one exception~\cite{hoggar}, every known SIC is unitarily equivalent to an orbit of the group $(\ZZ/d\ZZ)^2$ under the projective unitary representation taking $j$ to the image of $X_d^{j_1} Z_d^{j_2}$ in the projective unitary group $\PU(d)$, where